CAMPUS REGULATIONS XV - XXI

 Persons involved in, or possessing knowledge of, a campus-related sexual violence incident are strongly encouraged to notify University Police immediately.
 University Police may be notified by dialing 9-1-1 (from any telephone, including cell phones, on campus) or by calling (562) 985-4101.

-The California State University does not discriminate on the basis of sex, gender or sexual orientation in its education programs or activities.
+The CSU does not discriminate on the basis of sex, gender or sexual orientation in its education programs or activities.
 Title IX of the Education Amendments of 1972, and certain other federal and state laws, prohibit discrimination on the basis of sex in all education programs and activities operated by the university (both on and off campus).
 Title IX protects all people regardless of their gender or gender identity from sex discrimination, which includes sexual harassment and violence.

 Title IX requires the university to designate a Title IX coordinator to monitor and oversee overall Title IX compliance.
 Your campus Title IX coordinator is available to explain and discuss your right to file a criminal complaint (sexual assault and violence); the university’s complaint process, including the investigation process; how confidentiality is handled; available resources, both on and off campus, and other related matters.
 If you are in the midst of an emergency, please call the police immediately by dialing 9-1-1.